srmainwaring/mathutils/docs/technical_notes/Source/Theory.rst

 The Struve function of order :math:`n`, :math:`H_n`, is defined in [Abramowitz1964]_ (chapter 12).
 Efficient approximations for the orders zero and one are provided by [Newman1984]_.

-The zero order Struve function is evaluted using:
+The zero-order Struve function is evaluted using:

 .. math::
    H_0(x) \approx \begin{cases}